This video will give you all the basics of the “Value Stream Mapping Symbols”

 Here you see a truck, but the transportation symbols have to represent

 how the material is carried: Airplane, Ship, Van, etc.

-This is a symbol that expresses how the material is moved between process boxes.
+This is a value stream symbol that expresses how the material is moved between process boxes.

-Push means that process 1 produce goods regardless of the request of process 2.
+Push means that process 1 produces goods regardless of the request of process 2.